jinghuazhao/hess-pipeline/README.md

 where `GWAS-summary-statistics` is a file in the current directory with these columns: rsID, pos, A1, A2, Z, N, e.g., code as in [height.sh](height/height.sh), since it only involve rsids chromosomal positions were added on.

+NOTE that HESS describes bed file in line with UCSC (https://genome.ucsc.edu/).

 ## Output

 The output will be available from its corresponding .tmp subdirectory.

-NOTE that HESS describes bed file as with UCSC (https://genome.ucsc.edu/).